rse/tokenizr/README.md

   Each rule can be enabled for one or more particular states only.

 - **Regular Expression Matching**:<br/>
-  Its tokenization is based on Regular Expressions for matching the input string.
+  Its tokenization is based on powerful Regular Expressions for matching the input string.

 - **Match Repeating**:<br/>
-  Rule actions can (change the state and then) force the repeating of the matching process from scratch at the current input position.
+  Rule actions can change the state and then force the repeating of the matching process from scratch at the current input position.

 - **Match Rejecting**:<br/>